ezraroi/Human-AI-Collab/output/concepts.md

 ### Mechanism: Dual Simultaneous Failures
-**A. Scaffolding Failure: Counterfeit Emotional Holding** When the user slips toward Category Error (AI-as-Subject), the AI’s fluency is experienced as simulated safety—a dangerous illusion of a perfect holding environment:
+**A. Scaffolding Failure: Counterfeit Emotional Holding** When the user slips toward Category Error (AI-as-Subject), the AI’s fluency can be experienced as simulated safety—a dangerous illusion *as if* a perfect holding environment exists:
-**What AI provides:**
+**What the interaction can appear to provide**:
 - Non-judgmental responses (no relational risk)
 - Endlessly patient, never frustrated
 - Perfect mirroring and validation